 We hugged again, and she waved me goodbye.

 Two days later the orthopedic doctor sternly told me when I tried to bargain my way out of a cast, “Bones don’t negotiate.
 You want full function in that thumb, it needs to be immobilized.”

 The question mark beamed from my eyes.
 “How long?”

 “Four weeks,” he said.
 “We’ll take it off and see how it’s doing then.”

 But I felt laid low by this news.
-I’ve had casts before—notably one on my left wrist—that hobbled me.
+I’ve had casts before—notably one on my left wrist that soared nearly up to my armpit—that hobbled me.
 And it’s mid-semester, I’m the only journalism writing teacher, there is no sub for what I do, I’m on a computer or grading papers many hours a day… and I had learned over the previous two days how important it is to have two functioning opposable thumbs.
 Very.

 I had learned that without my right thumb it was difficult, if not impossible, to:

 - turn a key in a lock or a doorknob

 - use scissors (which, apparently, I do several times a day)

 - trim nails, even with a clipper, since my left hand hasn’t learned how